Using the Psoas Muscle to Transition from Upward Dog to Downward Dog

 The abdominals act across the front of the lumbar (and thoracic) spine and can be used (in opposition) to the erectors to bend the lumbar spine forwards or fix the spine in place (in this case ab tension and spinal erector tension are approximately equal.)
 The abdominals (apart from the transverse abdominus) do not act directly on the inter lumbar vertebral joints.
 They act on the lumbar spine indirectly by pulling mainly on the ribs and the pelvis.

-The psoas muscle is the only muscle (apart from the respiratory diaphragm) with fascicles that directly attach to and act on the front of the lumbar spine.
+The psoas muscle is the only muscle (apart from the respiratory diaphragm) with fascicles that directly attach to the bodies of the lumbar vertebrae.

 (Read about tensegrity for more on using tension to integrate the body.)

 In a vertical upright standing position, the psoas muscle may not need to be active at all in order to support the lumbar spine.
+It's in a stretched position and the stretch in its fibers may cause enough of a stabilizing force.
 However, when bending forwards at the hips so that the torso is horizontal and at 90 degrees to the legs, the situation is different.
 This is especially the case when the arms aren't being used to support the weight of the upper body.

-So that the lumbar erectors don't excessively squeeze the backs of the lumbar discs it may be appropriate to bend the lumbar spine forwards slightly.
-This can help to decompress the backs of the discs but also as described above may bring the lumbars away from the pubic bone giving the psoas room to contract.
+So that the lumbar erectors don't excessively squeeze the backs of the lumbar discs (and bulge the fronts of the discs) it may be appropriate to bend the lumbar spine forwards slightly so that it's curvature flattens.
+This can help to decompress the backs of the discs but also as described above may bring the lumbars away from the pubic bone giving the psoas room to activate.
 It can then exert the necessary frontal compression on the lumbar discs to balance the back compression of the spinal erectors.

 If the psoas isn't activated, then other muscles may come into play to compensate.

-One way to experience this is to stand upright and first focus first on lengthening the psoas by drawing the lumbars away from the pubic bone (focus on drawing it away from the two inguinal ligaments).
+One way to experience this is to stand upright and first focus first on lengthening the psoas by drawing the lumbars away from the pubic bone so that the lumbar spine flattens (focus on drawing it away from the two inguinal ligaments).
 Make the lower back feel "full" or open.

 Then slowly bend forwards while keeping that feeling.